Skip to main content

 Six people sitting on a stage and discussing

-As part of UK’s AI summit in January 2024, DACS convened a panel at the AI Fringe at the British Library, exploring the potential impacts of AI models on creators and their IP rights.
+As part of UK’s AI Summit in November 2023, DACS convened a panel at the AI Fringe at the British Library, exploring the potential impacts of AI models on creators and their IP rights.

 The COVID pandemic, a cost-of-living crisis and the rise of artificial intelligence (AI) begin to transform the way that society creates and engages with visual art, posing new challenges for artists and estates.
 Meeting the moment, DACS responds with a series of groundbreaking policies and initiatives and ensures artists’ voices are heard across Westminster.